-Ian Foley is an Analyst at Intensity.
+Ian Foley is an Associate at Intensity.
 Mr. Foley has partaken in numerous intellectual property litigation and other matters.
 Mr. Foley has contributed analysis and economic research relating to lost profits, reasonable royalties, trademark valuation, breach of contract, antitrust, and commercial success.
 Mr. Foley also has experience in a range of industries.
 His work spans pharmaceuticals, consumer electronics, food manufacturing, and computer software, among others.

 Examples of Mr. Foley’s work include the following projects: